jspecify/jspecify/docs/docs/user-guide.md

 ## Types and nullness

-Each reference can have one of three possible properties regarding nullness:

-1. JSpecify annotations indicate that it can be null.
-2. JSpecify annotations indicate that it can't be null.
+JSpecify gives you rules that determine, for each type usage, which of four kinds of nullness it has:

+1. It is nullable: it includes `null`.
+2. It is non-null: it does not include `null`.
+3. For type variables only, it has "parametric nullness": it includes `null` if the type argument that is substituted for it does.
-3. JSpecify annotations don't indicate whether it can be null.
+4. It has "unspecified nullness: we don't know whether it can include `null`.
+    This is equivalent to the state of the world without JSpecify annotations.

-For a given reference `x`, if `x` can be null then `x.getClass()` is unsafe because it could produce a NullPointerException.
-If `x` can't be null, `x.getClass()` can never produce a NullPointerException.
-If JSpecify annotations haven't said whether `x` can be null or not, we don't know whether `x.getClass()` is safe (at least as far as JSpecify is concerned).
+For a given reference `x`, if `x` can be `null` then `x.getClass()` is unsafe because it could produce a `NullPointerException`.
+If `x` can't be `null`, `x.getClass()` can never produce a `NullPointerException`.
+If we don't know whether `x` can be `null` or not, we don't know whether `x.getClass()` is safe (at least as far as JSpecify is concerned).

-There are two JSpecify annotations that indicate these properties:
+There are four JSpecify annotations that are used together to indicate the nullness of all symbols.

 *   `@Nullable` applied to a type means a reference of that type can be null.